gamtiq/frontend-tools/README.md

 * [Best of JavaScript](https://bestofjs.org/) - a place to find the best components to build amazing web applications.
 * [CSS Script](https://www.cssscript.com/) - a Javascript & CSS code library aims to provide the newest, best and free CSS & javascript resources for web/mobile developers and designers.
 * [Free for developers](https://free-for.dev/) - a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers.
-* [headlesscms.org](https://headlesscms.org/) - a list of content management systems for JAMstack sites.
+* [Headless CMS](https://jamstack.org/headless-cms/) - a list of content management systems for JAMstack sites.
 * [iReact](http://ireact.cn/) - helps you discover the most fantastic, powerful React Components and Libraries, and makes it easy for you to pick one that’ll work for you.
 * [JavaScripting](https://www.javascripting.com/) - the definitive source of the best JavaScript libraries, frameworks, and plugins.
 * [jQuery Plugins](https://jquery-plugins.net/) - categorized collection of jQuery plugins.